 Just like running, there needs to be a well thought-out progression of gym exercises that help you safely build strength and recovery.
-This is one of the reasons I’m starting a program from the Rebel Strength Guide soon.
+This is one of the reasons why I use the Strength Training for Runners program.
 A new routine will get me out of my comfort zone, doing a variety of lift exercises that will stimulate strength gains that you just can’t get from the same few exercises every week.

 The principle at work here is the stress-adaptation cycle, expertly illustrated by Meaghan below:

 This cycle isn’t true for just mileage and hard workouts.
 You can also include the types of workouts you’re doing and a host of other stresses – like gym workouts.
 If you do the same track or gym workout every week, you’ll gain less fitness as time goes on.